tupatros/igitabo.github.io/index.md

 ---

-Thank you for using Igitabo cy’ Indirimbo!
+Thank you for using Igitabo cy’ Indirimbo and Nyimbo za Wokovu Apps!